sourcelevel/faraday-http-cache/README.md

 In addition to logging you can instrument the middleware by passing in an `:instrumenter` option such as ActiveSupport::Notifications (compatible objects are also allowed).

-The event `process_request.http_cache.faraday` will be published every time the middleware processes a request.
+The event `http_cache.faraday` will be published every time the middleware processes a request.
 In the event payload, `:env` contains the response Faraday env and `:cache_status` contains a Symbol indicating the status of the cache processing for that request: